nschorgh/Planetary-Code-Collection/Mars/Test/README_tests.txt

 ./a.out

-reads input.par and produces outputs Tprofile and Tsurface
+reads input.par and produces outputs Tprofile, Tsurface, and z